TortugaResearch/DotNet-ORM-Cookbook/README.md

 ## Presentation

-Each ORM is presented as its own xUnit test project.
+Each ORM is presented as its own test project.
 The actual recipes are in the Models and Repositories folder.

 To ensure each ORM is "playing by the rules", a shared set of tests will be used.
 The tests are arranged into "use cases" classes.
 Each ORM can opt in for a given use case by inheriting from the appropriate use case class.
 This can be done multiple times if the ORM wishes to demonstrate alternate patterns.